openenclave/openenclave/docs/GettingStartedDocs/Contributors/building_oe_sdk.md

 ## Using the Open Enclave SDK

-Additional information such as the [API References](/docs/GettingStartedDocs/using_oe_sdk.md#api-references) can be found in the [documentation on using the Open Enclave SDK](/docs/GettingStartedDocs/using_oe_sdk.md).
+Additional information such as the API Reference and supported libs can be found [here](/docs/GettingStartedDocs/APIs_and_Libs.md).